 From what I could find, I knew she’d had several last names.
 I also didn’t know if she went by Sue, Susan, Susie or something else entirely.
 I sat down on Facebook the minute I got home and promised myself that even if it took all week, I wouldn’t move until I found her.
 As luck (not that I believe in it) would have it, I didn’t have to wait that long.
 I heard the name Susan B. whispered in my ear so I immediately typed it in.
 Even though page after page of stranger’s profiles popped onto the screen, I knew my Aunt Sue would be on the first one.
 Five faces down, I saw her.
 Her eyes (our eyes!) stood out to me first, but from the names on her friend list alone, I was absolutely positive it was her.
 I sent her a message the very next day.
 “I’m a normal person (if you don’t count the pound of chocolate and bottle of wine it has taken me to write this), and I don’t want to be invasive.
 I’m just hoping to make contact with anyone who could tell me about my birth family and help me find out where I come from….”

 Now I know it’s because she was never on Facebook, but at the time I assumed the worst.
 They’re mad at me.
 They don’t want me.
 They’re too nice to say “Piss off you mangy rodent!
-Are you still not getting the message yet?”
-But then every time I focused on my aunts and my grandparents, I felt a warmth like I’d been wrapped in a soft cotton blanket and rocked in a hammock in the sun—which made it pretty hard to fully believe that they were cold or uninterested or mad.
+Are you still not getting the message?
+We didn’t want you then and we don’t want you now.
+So GIT!”
+But then every time I focused my mind on my aunts and my grandparents, I felt nothing but incredible warmth.
+Like I’d been wrapped in a soft cotton blanket and rocked in a hammock in the sun.
+Which made it pretty hard to fully believe that they were cold or uninterested or mad.

-My 4 closest friends and I used to spend the Memorial Day Weekend at the beach in Neskowin.
-On that weekend in 2010, I was distracted and depressed but was trying not to let it ruin our shopping and eating and movie watching slobbery while we inhaled bags of Peanut M & M’s in our sweats.
+My 4 closest friends and I used to spend the Memorial Day Weekend at the beach in Neskowin, Oregon.
+On that weekend in 2010, I was distracted and depressed but was trying not to let it ruin our shopping, and eating, and movie watching slobbery, while we inhaled bags of Peanut M & M’s in our sweats.
 We’d usually drive over on a Friday and spend all day Saturday at the mall.
 I remember sitting on a bench in a sun spot, and telling the girls that I’d catch up with them later.
 With my eyes closed and my face turned upward, I felt my friend Nika’s arm go around me.
 “We know you’re not ok.
-We’re all getting up and driving to Florence tomorrow, so matter what you find, it will be alright, because we’ll be with you the entire way.”
+We’re all getting up in the morning and driving to Florence tomorrow.
+No matter what we find, you’re going to be ok, because we’ll be beside you the entire time.”

-That’s far as I can go for now Mama—I’m going to have to stop for awhile.
+That’s far as I can go for now Mama—I have to leave this here for awhile.

 “I believe in you, Baby Bird.
 I believe in you.
-And I’ll be right here waiting when you’re ready again.”
+And I’ll be waiting when you’re ready again.”